nguyenhphilip/philintheblank/content/poems/psychiatry-meeting.md

 it could be otherwise
 but not without forgetting
 the problem of the self first
-meaning your personality
+meaning your personality,

-and don’t forget to realize
+not without realizing
 the fundamental nature
 of things which may take
 a lifetime to discover
 if karma has decided
 you are one
 of the unlucky ones
-who can’t see what was always here
+who can’t see
+what was always here